 Not so bad, right?

-But eventually, Chrome is going to label all HTTP pages as non-secure, and in October 2017, it will change the HTTP security indicator to the red triangle used for broken HTTPS when users enter text into a form on an HTTP page, and for all HTTP pages in incognito mode.
+But eventually, Chrome will eventually label all HTTP pages as non-secure, and will change the HTTP security indicator to the red triangle used for broken HTTPS when users enter text into a form on an HTTP page, and for all HTTP pages in incognito mode.
 The new warning is part of a long term plan to mark all pages served over HTTP as “not secure.”
 It ain’t going to be subtle: